muratcan-yuksel/articles/web3/freecodecamp/blog-posts/fundMe.md

 (bool callSuccess, bytes memory dataReturned)= payable(msg.sender).call{value: address(this).balance}("");
 ```

-Now, let's explain that. the parenthesis after balance is empty.
-Normally, when we call a function, we put any function information or any information about the function we wanna call in some other contract.
-We actually don't wanna call a function, so we're gonna leave this one blank.
+Now, let's explain that. the parenthesis after `.balance` is empty.
+Normally, when we call a function, we put any function information or any information about the function we want to call in some other contract.
+We actually don't want to call a function, so we're going to leave this one blank.
 And to tell Solidity that we leave it blank, we write is as such `("")`.

 The line `call.{value: address(this).balance}` works as such: You know there's this `Value` part in Remix IDE where we enter the amount we want to pay, it works like that.
+So it calls, or say, enters the amount of money in the address of `this` contract.

 This call function actually returns 2 variables.
 And when a function returns two variables, we can show that by placing them into parenthesis on the left-hand side.
 The first variable that's returned is `bool callSuccess` and the second is `bytes dataReturned`.
 The second one is the data returned if we were calling a function.
 And `bytes` objects are arrays, that's why we wrote them in `memory` in the beginning like so `bytes memory dataReturned`.